-Effective yellow fever vaccines have been available for over 80 years.
+Effective yellow fever vaccines have been available in the United States and the United Kingdom and have been Listed by the World Health Organization (WHO) for decades.
 The 17D yellow fever vaccine was initially approved for human use in 1938, with about 850 million doses distributed worldwide, reported a study in Nature.
-The World Health Organization (WHO) says a single dose of yellow fever vaccine is sufficient to grant life-long protection.
-In addition, the Eliminate YelloFeverer Epidemics (EYE), driven by Pan American Health Organization (PAHO), seeks to vaccinate nearly one billion people against yellow fever by 2026.
-Reports indicate there is a six million 17D-213 dose capacity of the global yellow fever vaccine stockpile.
+The WHO says a single yellow fever vaccination can grant life-long protection.
+In addition, the Eliminate Yellow Fever Epidemics (EYE), driven by the Pan American Health Organization (PAHO), seeks to vaccinate nearly one billion people against yellow fever by 2026.
+Recent reports indicate a six million 17D-213 vaccine dose capacity in the global stockpile.

 Yellow Fever Vaccine Availablity 2023

 Stamaril® vaccine is available internationally in Africa, Australia, Barbados, Brazil, the Caribbean, Canada, Chile, Costa Rica, the DRC, Ecuador, Germany, India, Indonesia, Jamaica, Kenya, Nigeria, Northern Ireland, Mexico, Philippines, Peru, Scotland, Singapore, Venezuela, and the U.K.